next-actions/pytest-mh/docs/articles/tips-and-tricks/features-detection.rst

 This is quite common for compiled programs, that may choose to built or omit some parts of the code.

-Pytest-mh does not provide any built-in support of feature detection as this functionality is highly project specific, but it is possible to use the following code snippets as a guideline or inspiration.
+``pytest-mh`` does not provide any built-in support of feature detection as this functionality is highly project specific, but it is possible to use the following code snippets as a guideline or inspiration.